-BREAKOUT What are your complaints when you talk to others who have different views?
-What are your needs and values in these conversations?
-What is important to you?
-As a leader, how do you apply this information to the workplace?
 REFLECT What are the needs of an employee when they are sharing their point of view about a "hot topic"?
 For the listener, what are their needs when they hear someone express their point of view on a "hot topic"?
-You will have a chance to explore this in a breakout by first considering your personal experience, then applying it to the work environment.
+You will have a chance to explore this in a breakout by considering the needs of Ximena and Catherine as they emerge in their conflict.
 COMMON UNDERLYING NEEDS Employees have conflicts over a multitude of issues, not just hot topics.
 It is helpful to be aware of workplace needs.
-Employees' Needs - Being heard: The sense that their concerns are being taken seriously - Respect: Being treated in a respectful manner - Acceptance by co-workers and supervisors - Fairness: Being treated in an equitable manner - Psychological safety: Sense that they can trust you - Being valued by their manager and leadership Leaders' Needs In addition to the same needs as employees, leaders typically need: - Productivity - Collaboration - Fairness and objectivity - Efficiency - Problem-solving Further Learning on Active Awareness Most of the time, adults are expected to self-regulate their emotions in their autonomic nervous system.
-Stanford University's Dr. Shirzad Chamine's research and work on enhancing positive intelligence through self-care and grounding exercises helps us to understand how to regulate ourselves better.
-You may want to look at the nonscientific article Cultivating Co-Regulation in Yourself for ideas.
-Survivor Brain PQ Brain Activates fight/flight response Emotions are strong and uncontrolled Fear and aggression dominate Self-aware Centered Manages negative emotions Is empathetic Here is a free quiz to check your positive intelligence.
-A person can't have Active Awareness if they are operating from the survivor brain.
-Further Learning on Active Awareness REFLECT What do you do to ground yourself?
-How do you ensure that you balance self-care needs with the work that you do?
-Active Awareness is about maintaining mindfulness when you are actively checking in with your own thoughts and reactions.
-When we are exhausted or overworked, it can be difficult to reflect thoughtfully.
-Grounding ourselves helps us to approach situations with more Active Awareness and reduces the chances of misunderstanding and negative assumptions.
-This is particularly important when we are highly charged over divisive issues.
-This piece on How to Manage If You're Feeling Highly Triggered by Politics reinforces the need for grounding in times of stress, or, as the subtitle states, While Caring for Your Country, Don't Forget to Care for Yourself.
+Employees' Needs - Being heard: The sense that their concerns are being taken seriously - Respect: Being treated in a respectful manner - Acceptance by co-workers and supervisors - Fairness: Being treated in an equitable manner - Psychological safety: Sense that they can trust you - Being valued by their manager and leadership Leaders' Needs In addition to the same needs as employees, leaders typically need: - Productivity - Collaboration - Fairness and objectivity - Efficiency - Problem-solving

 As we move into the "R" of the ARTful Conversation, we will be looking at how we RESPOND RESPECTFULLY to help create a culture of respect and inclusion in our workplaces.
 A successful workplace leader will model this behavior.
-This quote from Maya Angelou speaks to the importance of Responding Respectfully.
+This quote from Maya Angelou speaks to the importance of responding respectfully.